 - Isn’t a Dictionary Word or Combination of Dictionary Words: Stay away from dictionary words and obvious combinations.
 One word or a series of numbers will never be secure enough.
 For example, “house123” is a poor password.
 “Redhouse” is also very bad.

-- Doesn’t Rely on Obvious Substitutions: Don’t use common substitutions, either, for example, “H0use” isn’t strong just because you’ve replaced an o with a 0.
+- Don’t Rely on Obvious Substitutions: Don’t use common substitutions, either, for example, “H0use” isn’t strong just because you’ve replaced an o with a 0.

 Try to mix it up whilst keeping it something you can remember.

-But whatever you do, don’t make it easy, otherwise you and your company could fall victim of Cyber Crime.
+But whatever you do, don’t make it easy, otherwise, you and your company could fall victim to Cyber Crime.